Dec 14

 Germany: Pfeffernüsse

-The iconic Pfeffernüsse is huge across all German baking.
+The iconic Pfeffernüsse is popular across all German baking.
 These cookies are extremely cinnamon-forward with a distinct spicy bite to them.
 The dough is then balled and covered with a sugar glaze.
 Our favorite and most authentic recipe can be found here.

 Berner Oberland: Meringue